1 active alert Show

 Cough & Cold

-Symptoms from common cold, flu and COVD can be very similar.
-Symptoms may include runny nose, sore throat, a bad cough, headache, shortness of breath, decreased appetite, diarrhea, nausea or vomiting, loss of smell or taste, muscle or body aches, chills and fever.
-With flu, the fever is usually higher, 102-104 degrees, symptoms are worse and often come on suddenly.
-These symptoms are generally treated the same whether you have COVID-19, influenza, or some other respiratory virus.
+Symptoms from the common cold, flu and COVID can be very similar.
+These may include a runny nose, sore throat, bad cough, headache, shortness of breath, decreased appetite, diarrhea, nausea or vomiting, loss of smell or taste, muscle or body aches, or chills and fever.

+With flu, the fever is usually higher, 102-104 degrees.
+Symptoms are often worse and come on suddenly.
 In many cases, unless you are finding it hard to breathe, you can follow these simple home care steps:

 • Drink extra fluids.